Welcome

 Fifth, work on as many problems as you have time for.
 The only way to get good at physics problems is by doing them.
 Obviously, do your assigned homework, but do as many different types of problems as you can.
 I would make up my own mock exams with different problem types from the concepts that could be on an exam.

 And finally, keep your algebra and trigonometry skills up.
 Being good at algebra will not guarantee you ace physics, but if you are not good at algebra, you absolutely will not do well in physics.
-You will also need to be comfortable with trig concepts as you will be using triangles and angles constantly in physics problems.
+You will also need to be comfortable with trig concepts, as you will use triangles and angles constantly in physics problems.
 If you get bogged down with the math, you will take way too long to work through the problems.
 Most teachers will let math mistakes slide since they are not teaching a math class, but if you cannot manipulate equations well, you will lose needless points.
 Tied in with that, always solve the equations symbolically first, and then plug in the numbers at the last step.
 Basically, the equations will have a ton of variables in them.
 You will be given some of the information and then have to solve for something variable in the equation.
 Figure out what you need to solve for first, then manipulate the equation so that you have the variable you want to solve for equal to all the other stuff, then plug in the numbers for the other stuff and find the number you need.
 That will reduce the number of math mistakes you make and show the teacher you understand the process.
 Then, if you plug something into your calculator wrong you only lose half a point as opposed to losing 3 or 4 points.

 Physics is a foundational class that you will have to take to get into any engineering classes, and engineering classes are mostly just applied physics classes themselves.
 They take one chapter from physics, turn that into an entire semester, and make the problems harder.
 So the better you understand physics, the easier your life will be.
-At some point, I plan on putting up my physics notes as well as working a bunch of homework and exam problems, and putting them on the site.
+At some point, I plan on putting up my physics notes as well as working a bunch of homework and exam problems and putting them on the site.
 So, keep an eye on that tab in the future.
 I am not sure when I will get to that because I do want to go through the math material first just to get my math skills back up, but I will get to physics as soon as I can.

 Saturday, March 31, 2012